jakekali/ECE-472-Deep-Learning/README.md

 We learn Deeply.

 # Assigments:
-- 01: Linear Regression of Sinewave with Gaussian Basis Functions Perform linear regression of a noisy sinewave using a set of gaussian basis functions with learned location and scale parameters.
+- 01: Linear Regression of Sinewave with Gaussian Basis Functions <br>
+Perform linear regression of a noisy sinewave using a set of gaussian basis functions with learned location and scale parameters.
 Model parameters are learned with stochastic gradient descent.
 Use of automatic differentiation is required.
 - 02: Spiral Classification with Multi-Layer Perceptron Perform binary classification on the spirals dataset using a multi-layer perceptron.
 You must generate the data yourself.